-And even if you haven’t burnt out your warm market or if you are able to generate leads online, cold market prospecting is still a skill that you will want to learn.
+And even if you haven’t burnt out your warm market or if you are able to generate leads online (like with THIS strategy), cold market prospecting is still a skill that you will want to learn.

 When you learn cold market prospecting, you become the type of Network Marketer who can be dropped anywhere in the world and, within a year, generate a 6 figure income.

 Cold Market Recruiting – Why Go After Your Cold Market?